dh-notes/pandoc-workflow/main.md

 # Objectives
 In this tutorial, you will first learn the basics of Markdown--an easy to read and write markup syntax for plain text--and second how to use Pandoc, a command line tool that converts plain text into a number of beautifully formatted file types: PDF, .docx, HTML, LaTeX, slide decks, and more.^[<http://johnmacfarlane.net/pandoc/>.
 Don't worry if you don't understand some of of this terminology yet!]
 With Pandoc as your digital typesetting tool, you can use Markdown syntax to add figures, a bibliography, formatting, and easily change citation styles from Chicago to MLA (for instance), all in plain text.

-## A Note on use
+# Target Audience
+The tutorial assumes no prior technical knowledge, but can scale with experience.
+We often suggest more advanced techniques towards the end of each section.
+These are clearly marked, and can be revisited after some practice and experimentation.

 We purposefully omit some of the granular, platform- or operating system-bound details of installing the [software listed below](#software).
 For example, it makes no sense to provide installation instructions for LaTeX, when the canonical online instructions for your operating system will always remain more current and more complete.
 Similarly, the mechanics of Pandoc installation are best explored by searching for "installing Pandoc" on Google, with the likely first result being Pandoc's homepage.

 Instead of following this tutorial in a mechanical way, we recommend you strive to understand the solutions offered here as a *methodology*, which may need to be tailored further to fit your environment.
 Installing these tools is perhaps the biggest barrier to participation.
 Allot yourself enough time and patience to install everything properly.
 Do it with a colleague who has a similar set-up and help each other out.
 Consult the Useful Resources section below if you get stuck.^[The source files for this document can be found on <https://github.com/dhcolumbia/pandoc-workflow>.
 Use the "raw" option when viewing in GitHub to see the source Markdown.
 The authors would like to thank Alex Gil, his colleagues from Columbia's Digital Humanities Center, and the participants of openLab at the Studio in the Butler library for testing the code in this tutorial on a variety of platforms.]

 # Philosophy
+Writing, storing, and retrieving documents are activities central to the humanities research workflow.
+And yet, many authors base their practice on proprietary tools and formats that sometimes fall short of even the most basic requirements of scholarly writing.
+Perhaps you can relate to being frustrated by the fragility of footnotes, bibliographies, figures, and book drafts authored in Microsoft Word or Google Docs.
+Still, most journals insist on submissions in .docx format.
+More than causing personal frustration, this reliance on proprietary tools and formats has long-term negative implications for the academic community.
+In such an environment, journals must outsource typesetting, alienating authors from the material contexts of publication and adding further unnecessary barriers to the unfettered circulation of knowledge.^[See <http://www.antipope.org/charlie/blog-static/2013/10/why-microsoft-word-must-die.html> for an extended discussion of this topic.]

+When you use MS Word, Google Docs, or Open Office to write documents, what you see is not what you get.
+Beneath the visible layer of words, sentences, and paragraphs lies a complicated layer of code understandable only to machines.
+Because of that hidden layer, your .docx and .pdf files depend on proprietary tools to be rendered correctly.
+They are difficult to search, to print, and to convert into other file formats.
+Moreover, the time spent formatting your document in MS Word or Open Office is wasted, because all that formatting is removed by the publisher after submission.
+Both authors and publishers would benefit from exchanging files with minimal formatting, leaving the typesetting to the final, typesetting stage of the publishing process.

+This is where Markdown shines.
+Markdown is a syntax for marking semantic elements within a document explicitly, not in some hidden layer.
+The idea is to identify units that are meaningful to humans, like titles, sections, subsections, footnotes, and illustrations.
+At the very least, your files will always remain comprehensible to you, even if the editor you are currently using stops working or "goes out of business."
+Writing in this way liberates the author from the tool.
+Markdown can be written in any plain text editor and offers a rich ecosystem of tools that can render that text into beautiful looking documents.
+For this reason, Markdown is currently enjoying a period of growth, not just as as means for writing scholarly papers but as a convention for online editing in general.

-As a means of encoding alphanumeric characters in 1s and 0s, plain text files have been around since the electronic typewriter.
+It is important to understand that Markdown is merely a convention.
+Markdown files are stored as plain text, further adding to the flexibility of the format.
+Plain text files have been around since the electronic typewriter.
 The longevity of this standard inherently makes plain text more sustainable and stable than proprietary formats.
 While files produced even ten years ago in Microsoft Word and Apple's Pages can cause significant problems when opened with the latest version, it is still possible to open a file written in any number of "dead" plain text editors from the past several decades: AlphaPlus, Perfect Writer, Text Wizard, Spellbinder, WordStar, or Isaac Asmiov's favorite SCRIPSIT 2.0, made by Radio Shack.
 Writing in plain text guarantees that your files will remain readable ten, fifteen, twenty years from now.
 In this tutorial, we outline a workflow that frees the researcher from proprietary word processing software and fragile file formats.

-Writing, storing, and retrieving documents are activities central to the humanities research workflow.
-And yet, many authors base their practice on proprietary tools and formats that fall short of even the most basic requirements of scholarly writing.
-Perhaps you can relate to being frustrated by the fragility of footnotes, bibliographies, figures, and book drafts authored in Microsoft Word.
-Still, most journals insist on submissions in .docx format.
-More than causing personal frustration, this reliance on fragile tools and formats has long-term negative implications for the academic community.
-In such an environment, journals must outsource typesetting, alienating authors from the material contexts of publication and furthermore adding unnecessary barriers to the unfettered circulation of knowledge.
-Closed formats ultimately lead to closed intellectual communities.^[See <http://www.antipope.org/charlie/blog-static/2013/10/why-microsoft-word-must-die.html> for an extended discussion of this topic.]

-But without formatting or illustrations, the applicability of plain text is limited.
-This is where Markdown comes in.
-Markdown is a syntax for formatting plain text files that is currently enjoying a period of growth, not just as a tool for writing scholarly papers but as a convention for online editing in general.
-Markdown allows you to simply and easily share every element of the scholarly apparatus across all possible platforms, from bibliographies to illustrations to citation styles.

 Your notes, blog entries, code documentation, and wikis can all be authored in Markdown.
 Increasingly, many platforms like Wordpress and GitHub render Markdown natively.
 In the long term, your research will benefit from such unified workflows, making it easier to save, search, share, and organize your materials.
 Major sites like Reddit, GitHub, and Wordpress support Markdown authorship natively.
-It is now possible to write a wide range of documents in one format -- articles, blog posts, wikis, syllabi, and recommendation letters -- using the same set of tools and techniques to search, discover, backup, and distribute our materials.
-The popularity of Markdown in such diverse contexts has led to a rich ecosystem of practitioners, authoring tools, and publishing platforms.
+It is now possible to write a wide range of documents in one format--articles, blog posts, wikis, syllabi, and recommendation letters--using the same set of tools and techniques to search, discover, backup, and distribute our materials.

-# Target Audience
-Professional writers and researchers constitute our primary audience.
-The tutorial assumes no prior technical knowledge, but can scale with experience.
-We often suggest more advanced techniques towards the end of each section.
-These are clearly marked, and can be revisited after some practice and experimentation.

-Simple file formatting allows scholars to easily scale their projects to different platforms: from notes to blog to article.
-Similarly, version tracking of plain text through GitHub, although not covered here, is a powerful means of collaborative writing.
-For journal and book editors, Pandoc offers a powerful template system (through LaTeX), which can be used to greatly streamline workflows particular to academic publishing.
-In a perfect world, journals would accept paper submissions in Markdown and run batch Pandoc processes to normalize for style and formatting.
-Getting familiar with the mechanics of writing in plain text is a good first step towards that vision.

 # Principles
 Inspired by best practices in a variety of disciplines, we were guided by the following principles:

-1. *Preference for human-readable formats.* When writing in Word or Google Docs, what you see is not what you get.
-The .doc file contains hidden, automatically-generated formatting characters.
-When things go wrong, the obfuscated typesetting layer is difficult for the user to troubleshoot.
-Something as simple as dropping in an image or pasting text can entirely throw off your document's formatting.

-2. *Sustainability.* Plain text both ensures transparency and answers the standards of long-term preservation.
+1. *Sustainability.* Plain text both ensures transparency and answers the standards of long-term preservation.
 MS Word may go the way of Word Perfect in the future, but plain text will always remain easy to read, catalog, mine, and transform.
 Furthermore, plain text enables easy and powerful versioning of the document, which is useful in collaboration and organizing drafts.
 Your plain text files will be accessible on cell phones, tablets, or, perhaps, on a low-powered terminal in some remote library.
 Plain text is backwards compatible and future proof.
 Whatever software or hardware comes along next, it will be able to understand your plain text files.

+2. *Preference for human-readable formats.* When writing in Word or Google Docs, what you see is not what you get.
+The .doc file contains hidden, automatically-generated formatting characters.
+When things go wrong, the obfuscated typesetting layer is difficult for the user to troubleshoot.
+Something as simple as pasting an image or text from the browser can have unpredictable effects on your document's formatting.

 3. *Separation of form and content.* Writing and formatting at the same time is distracting.
 The idea is to write first, and format later, as close as possible to the time of publication.
 A task like switching from Chicago to MLA formatting should be painless.
 Journal editors who want to save time on needless formatting and copy editing should be able to provide their authors with a formatting template which takes care of the typesetting minutia.

 4. *Support for the academic apparatus.* The workflow needs to handle footnotes, figures, international characters, and bibliographies gracefully.

-5. *Platform independence: one source many destinations.* As the vectors of publication multiply, we need to be able to generate a multiplicity of formats including for slide projection, print, web, and mobile.
+5. *Platform independence.* As the vectors of publication multiply, we need to be able to generate a multiplicity of formats including for slide projection, print, web, and mobile.
 Ideally, we would like to be able to generate the most common formats without breaking bibliographic dependencies.
 Our workflow needs to be portable as well--it would be nice to be able to copy a folder to a thumbdrive and know that it contains everything needed for publication.
 Writing in plain text means you can easily share, edit, and archive your documents in virtually any environment.
+For example, a syllabus written in Markdown can become a .pdf file and printed as a handout, and, at the same time, converted into .html for the web.
+Both web and print documents should be published from the same source and look similar, preserving the logical layout of the material.

 Markdown and LaTeX answer all of these requirements.
 We chose Markdown (and not LaTeX) because it offers the most light-weight and clutter free syntax (hence, mark  *down*) and because when coupled with Pandoc it allows for the greatest flexibility in outputs (including .docx and .tex files).^[There are no good solutions for directly arriving at MS Word from LaTeX.]

-# <a name="software"></a>Software requirements
+# <a id="software">Software Requirements</a>
 You will need to use your search engine and the links provided in the footnotes to install the following software on your computer:

 * A **plain text editor**.
 Entering the world of plain-text editing expands your choice of innovative authoring tools dramatically.
 Search online for "markdown text editor" and experiment with your options.
 It does not matter what you use as long as it is explicitly a plain text editor.

-* **Unix terminal emulator**.
+Notepad++ on Windows or TextWrangler on Macs are some easy choices.
+Remember, since we are not tied to the tool, you can switch your editor at any time.

+* **Command line terminal**.
 Working "in the command line" is equivalent to typing commands into the terminal.
 On a Mac you simply need to use your finder for "Terminal".
 On Windows, use PowerShell.
 Linux users are likely to be familiar with their terminals already.
 We will cover the basics of how to find and use the command line below.

 * **Pandoc**.
 Detailed, platform-specific installation instructions are available at <http://johnmacfarlane.net/pandoc/installing.html>. *Installation of Pandoc on your machine is crucial for this tutorial*, so be sure to take your time and click through the instructions.
 Pandoc was created and is maintained by John MacFarlane, Professor of Philosophy at the University of California, Berkeley.
 This is humanities computing at its best and will serve as the engine of our workflow.
 With Pandoc, you will be able to compile text and bibliography into beautifully formatted and flexible documents.
 Once you've followed the installation instructions, verify that Pandoc is installed by entering `pandoc --version` into the command line.
 We assume that you have at least version 1.12.3, released in January 2014.

+The following two pieces of software are recommended, but not required to complete this tutorial.

+* **Zotero or Endnote**.
+Bibliographic reference software like Zotero and Endnote are indispensable tools for organizing and formatting citations in a research paper.
+These programs can export your libraries as a BibTeX file (which you will learn more about in Case 2 below).
+This file, itself a formatted plain text document of all your citations, will allow you to quickly and easily cite references using `@tags`.
+It should be noted that it's also possible to type all of your bibliographic references by hand, using [our bibliography](https://github.com/dhcolumbia/pandoc-workflow/blob/master/pandoctut.bib) as a template.

 * **LaTeX**.
 Detailed, platform-specific installation instructions available at <http://johnmacfarlane.net/pandoc/installing.html>.
 Although LaTeX is not covered in this tutorial, it is used by Pandoc for .pdf creation.
 Advanced users will often convert into LaTeX directly to have more granular control over the typesetting of the .pdf.
 Beginners may want to consider skipping this step.
 Otherwise, type `latex -v` to see if LaTeX was installed correctly (you will get an error if it was not and some information on the version if it was).

-* **Zotero or Endnote**.
-Bibliographic reference software like Zotero and Endnote are indispensable tools for organizing and formatting citations in a research paper.
-These programs can export your libraries as a BibTeX file (which you will learn more about in Case 2 below).
-This file, itself a formatted plain text document of all your citations, will allow you to quickly and easily cite references using `@tags`.
-It should be noted that it's also possible to type all of your bibliographic references by hand, using [our bibliography](https://github.com/dhcolumbia/pandoc-workflow/blob/master/pandoctut.bib) as a template.

 # Markdown basics
 In this first section, we will learn the basics of writing in Markdown syntax.

-To begin, create a new folder that will house this project.
-You are likely to have some system of organizing your documents, projects, illustrations, and bibliographies.
-But often, your document, its illustrations, and bibliography live in different folders, which makes them hard to track.
-Our goal is to create a single folder for each project, with all relevant materials included.
-This will allow you to call a variety of elements (i.e. an image or a citation) easily and succinctly within the body of your plain text document, and, later, to share the whole thing as a stand-alone package.
-The general rule of thumb is one paper, one folder.

 Markdown is a convention for structuring your plain-text documents semantically.
 The idea is to identify logical structures in your document (a title, sections, subsections, footnotes, etc.), mark them with some unobtrusive characters, and then "compile" the resulting text with a typesetting interpreter which will format the document consistently, according to a specified style.